MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/resume-on-signal.md

 A handle to the kernel event to wait on.
 You're responsible for ensuring that this handle remains valid until your `co_await` of the function completes.

 `timeout`
-An optional timeout.
+An optional timeout value.
+If you pass a timeout of 0, that's treated as infinite.
+If you pass a negative timeout, **resume_on_signal** immediately times out.

 ### Return value
 An awaitable object (an object that can be passed to `co_await`).
+The result of the `co_await` is `true` if the handle is signaled, or `false` if the timeout elapsed.

 ## Requirements
 **Minimum supported SDK:** Windows SDK version 10.0.17134.0 (Windows 10, version 1803)